The Battle of Versailles Fashion Show

-The Battle of Versailles Fashion Show was a historic fashion show held on November 28, 1973, in the Palace of Versailles to raise money for its restoration.

-Created by Eleanor Lambert and Versailles curator Gerald Van der Kemp, the show pitted French designers (Yves Saint Laurent, Pierre Cardin, Emanuel Ungaro, Marc Bohan, and Hubert de Givenchy) against American designers (Oscar de la Renta, Stephen Burrows, Halston, Bill Blass, and Anne Klein, who brought along her assistant, Donna Karan).
+The Battle of Versailles Fashion Show was a historic fashion event held at the Palace of Versailles in Versailles, France on November 28, 1973.
+Conceived by fashion publicist Eleanor Lambert as a fundraiser for the palace's restoration, the event brought together five French designers—Yves Saint Laurent, Pierre Cardin, Emanuel Ungaro, Marc Bohan, and Hubert de Givenchy—and five American designers—Oscar de la Renta, Stephen Burrows, Halston, Bill Blass, and Anne Klein—in a widely publicized transatlantic showcase.